chillcoder-shawn/rusty-mpc/README.md

-example for gg20 protocol for mpc.
+an example of gg20 protocol for mpc.